 It depends on the location, season, and visa category.
 You can get a sense of how long it would take for you to get an interview by typing in the location of the embassy or consulate where you will apply by checking here.

-If you are a new student, your F-1 student visa could be issued as early as 120 days prior to your school’s start date (maximum window), but the earliest time you may enter the U.S. is 30 days before the start date.
+If you are a new student, your F-1 student visa could be issued as early as 120 days prior to your school’s start date (maximum window), but the earliest time you may enter the United States is 30 days before the start date.

-The limitation does not apply to students who are already studying in the U.S. and have F-1 student visas; as long as these students maintain their student status and have current SEVIS records, they may renew their visas and enter the U.S. at any time.
+The limitation does not apply to students who are already studying in the United States and have F-1 student visas; as long as these students maintain their student status and have current SEVIS records, they may renew their visas and enter the United States at any time.

 E. How do you prepare for your visa interview?